-Cold weather pet protection becomes more important this time of year.
+Cold weather pet protection becomes more in winter weather.
 Here in North Texas we’re bracing for temps to drop.
 Wind chill makes it even more uncomfortable or even dangerous for our dogs and cats.
 Refer to these blizzard tips from the ASPCA for additional help.

-Outside animals, like feral cats or stray dogs, suffer greatly.
+Outside animals, like feral cats or stray dogs, suffer greatly from hypothermia or frostbite.
 House pets used to warm indoor temps need extra help, too.
 It seemed like a good time to remind everyone about cold weather pet protection.

-Here in Texas, the weather stays HOT HOT HOT well into November and December.
-Now it’s the first weeks of February, and it’s the coldest part of the year.
+Here in Texas, the weather often stays HOT HOT HOT well into November and December.
+But not this year–it’s the end of December, and it’s become the coldest part of the year.
 For cats and dogs that will spend a lot of time outside during the cold winter months, it’s important to get ’em ready now.

 How do you get your dogs ready?
 Slow, incremental exposure to cold weather.
 That helps build up the pet’s adaptive ability, including fur growth.
 And if your pet has little furry protection, provide a warm sweater or coat for insulation.